Anyel-ec/JSP-Servlet-DAO-MVC-Search/README.md

 # Appliances Project with MVC and DAO in Java

-This project implements a web application using the MVC (Model-View-Controller) architecture and the DAO (Data Access Object) pattern in Java.
-The application manages information about appliances and uses a MemoryStore to store the corresponding objects.
+This is a simple web application for managing and searching electrodomesticos (home appliances) using Java, Servlets, and JSP.

 ### **Select Language:**
 - [Español (Spanish)](README-es.md)